patoi/patoi.github.com/source/_posts/2012-09-01-when-the-customer-is-the-biggest-risk.markdown

 categories: lean
 ---

 When I start a development project with my team, I get at least two constraints: deadline and fixed budget.
-It's been my experience that deadline is near and budget is low.
+In my experience, deadline is near and budget is low.

 > So, there is no time to waste!